IonutParau/thepuzzlecell/TEXTURE_PACKS.md

 # How do I install a texture pack?

-If it's a ZIP file, step 0 is to extract it into a folder.
-Make sure that folder contains a `pack.json` file!

-Then, simply move that folder in the folder for texture packs.
+Go to the Texture Packs UI and click Install from File.
+Then select a zip containing the contents of the texture pack.

-# Where is this folder for texture packs?
+# Where are they stored?

-Next to the executable of the game there is a `data` folder, inside is a `flutter_assets` folder, inside of that is an `assets` folder, inside of that is an `images` folder, and then, finally, the `texture_packs` folder inside is where you gotta move the folder.
+Next to the executable of the game there is a `data` folder, inside is a `flutter_assets` folder, inside of that is an `assets` folder, inside of that is an `images` folder, and then, finally, the `texture_packs` folder inside is where texture packs are stored.

+If you create a texture pack, it'll also be located there.

 # How do I enable it?

-You don't, the game will automatically load all the texture packs together.
+You don't, the game will automatically load all the texture packs together (except for the disabled ones).
+You can disable it in the Texture Packs menu if you so choose.

 # How do I make one?

-"I have epic texture style I wanna make"
+You can go to the Texture Packs menu and click "Create".
+You can specify an ID and then a title.

 There are 2 ways, the simple way and advanced way.